-If you searched for P60 explained, the short answer is this: a P60 is the end-of-tax-year certificate your employer gives you to show what you were paid and what was deducted through payroll during that tax year.
+A P60 is the end-of-tax-year certificate your employer gives you, showing what you were paid and what was deducted through payroll during that tax year.
 In the UK, that tax year runs from 6 April to 5 April.
-If you are asking what is a P60, think of it as an annual summary for HMRC, PAYE, and your own records, not a month-by-month payroll statement.
+Think of the P60 as an annual summary for HMRC, PAYE, and your own records, not a month-by-month payroll statement.

 If you are employed on 5 April, you should receive a P60 for that job, and it must be provided by 31 May.
 According to official GOV.UK guidance on who gets a P60 and when, employers can give it to you on paper or electronically.
 You get a separate P60 for each job, because each employer reports its own payroll figures.
 The document usually summarises your total taxable pay for the year and year-to-date deductions such as PAYE tax and National Insurance.

-That is why people tend to keep it.
-A good P60 UK guide should help you use the form for real tasks, not just define it.
-The rest of this article gives you a P60 form explained in plain English, shows how to read the main boxes, and clears up one of the biggest confusion points: taxable pay is not always the same as your gross pay or your net pay.
+The rest of this article walks through the main boxes in plain English and clears up one of the biggest confusion points: taxable pay is not always the same as your gross pay or your net pay.

 How to read the pay, tax, and employer details on a P60

-PAYE reference is the employer's payroll reference with HMRC.
-It helps identify the exact payroll scheme the figures came from.
-Payroll teams, accountants, and verification staff often use it to match the P60 back to employer records or a payroll query.
+- PAYE reference — the employer's payroll reference with HMRC.
+Used to match the P60 back to employer records during a payroll query.

-Employee name should match the name used on payroll records.
-Small differences can happen after a name change, but a clear mismatch is a reason to stop and check the document before relying on the figures.
+- Employee name — should match payroll records.
+A clear mismatch is a reason to stop and check before relying on the figures.

-National Insurance number is another basic identity check.
-If the NI number is wrong, the problem is bigger than a typo because it can affect whether earnings and deductions have been recorded against the correct person.
+- National Insurance number — a basic identity check.
+A wrong NI number can affect whether earnings have been recorded against the correct person.

 Once those details line up, move to the two figures most people care about first: pay for the year and tax deducted.